arinspunk/nuxt-multilingual-blog/README.md

 # Nuxt Multilingual Blog

-This is an example of a basic multilingual blog with [Nuxt](https://nuxtjs.org/) and [i18n](https://i18n.nuxtjs.org/).
-The objective of the project was to create a functional basic structure with:
+This is an example of a basic multilingual blog with [Nuxt](https://nuxtjs.org/) + [nuxt/content](https://content.nuxtjs.org/) and [nuxt/i18n](https://i18n.nuxtjs.org/).
+The objective of the project is to create a functional basic structure with:

 1. A home where to show the published posts
 2. The posts themselves